eProsima/Fast-DDS-docs/docs/persistence.rst

 Persistence
 ===========

+By default, writer's history is available for remote readers throughout writer's life.
+You can configure Fast RTPS to provide persistence between application executions.
+When a writer is created again, it will maintain the previous history and a new remote reader will receive all samples sent by the writer throughout its life.

+A reader keeps information on the latest change notified to the user for each matching writer.
+Persisting this information, you could save bandwith, as the reader will not ask the writers for changes already notified.

+In summary, enabling this feature you will protect the state of endpoints against unexpected failures, as they will continue communicating after being restarted as if they were just disconnected from the network.

+Imagine, for instance, that a writer with a policy to keep its last 100 samples has its history full of changes and the machine where it runs has a power failure.
+When the writer is started again, if a new reader is created, it will not receive the 100 samples that were on the history of the writer.
-Fast RTPS can be configured to provide persistence to the history of a writer and the highest sequence number notified by a reader.
+With persistence enabled, changes in the history of the writer will be written to disk, and read again when the writer is restarted.

+With readers, the information written to disk is different.
+Only information about the last change notified to the user is stored on disk.
+When a persistent reader is restarted, it will load this information, and will only ask the matching writers to resend those changes that were not notified to the upper layers.

+**persistence_guid**

+Whenever an endpoint (reader or writer) is created, a unique identifier (GUID) is generated.
+If the endpoint is restarted, a new GUID will be generated, and other endpoints won't be able to know it was the same one.
+For this reason, a specific parameter persistence_guid should be configured on :class:`eprosima::fastrtps::rtps::EndpointAttributes`.
+This parameter will be used as the primary key of the data saved on disk, and will also be used to identify the endpoint on the DDS domain.

+Configuration
+-------------

 We recommend you to look at the example of how to use this feature the distribution comes with while reading this section.
 It is located in `examples/RTPSTest_persistent`

+In order for the persistence feature to work, some specific :class:`eprosima::fastrtps::rtps::Writer` or :class:`eprosima::fastrtps::rtps::Reader` attributes should be set:

+* ``durabilityKind`` should be set to ``TRANSIENT``
+* ``persistence_guid`` should not be all zeros
+* A persistence plugin should be configured either on the :class:`eprosima::fastrtps::rtps::Writer`, the :class:`eprosima::fastrtps::rtps::Reader` or the :class:`eprosima::fastrtps::rtps::RTPSParticipant`

 You can select and configure the persistence plugin through :class:`eprosima::fastrtps::rtps::RTPSParticipant` attributes using properties.
 A :class:`eprosima::fastrtps::rtps::Property` is defined by its name (:class:`std::string`) and its value (:class:`std::string`).
 Throughout this page there are tables showing you the properties used by each persistence plugin.

-Configuration
--------------

-In order for the persistence service to work, some specific :class:`eprosima::fastrtps::rtps::Writer` or :class:`eprosima::fastrtps::rtps::Reader` attributes should be set:

-* ``durabilityKind`` should be set to ``TRANSIENT``
-* ``persistence_guid`` should not be all zeros
-* A persistence plugin should be configured either on the :class:`eprosima::fastrtps::rtps::Writer`, the :class:`eprosima::fastrtps::rtps::Reader` or the :class:`eprosima::fastrtps::rtps::RTPSParticipant`

 Built-in plugins
 ----------------